Tuna

 Product details

-Scientific Name: Thunnus albacares
+Scientific name: Thunnus albacares

 Shape: Saku

-Available Sizes: 10 x 1 kg
+Available sizes: 10 x 1 kg

-Grading: 250-350g, Length 15-18 cm, Width 5-8 cm, Thickness 2-3 cm
+Grading: 250-350g, length 15-18 cm, width 5-8 cm, thickness 2-3 cm

 Processing: Raw, Treated

-Production Method: Wild
+Production method: Wild caught

 Origin: Vietnam